soumitya0/POKEMON-TRAVEL/README.md

  JUST LIKE POKEMON GO

 <B>Name</B>: POKEMON-TRAVEL</br>
-POKEMON-TRAVEL is an inspiration of PokemonGo the most popular game in PlayStore
+POKEMON-TRAVEL is an inspiration from PokemonGo the most popular game in PlayStore

 # About POKEMON-TRAVEL
 POKEMON-TRAVEL is a just a static application that have a GOOGLE MAP in  which their some static location for pokemon and  a user location.